Divorce Rate Statistics

 However, after 32, the risk of divorce increases incrementally every year.
 Interestingly, first-time marriages that occur in an individual’s 40s or 50s are at higher risk of divorce.
 That may be because partners are quite used to the single life and struggle to deal with issues that may arise in a partnership.

-Divorce Rates by Gender
+What Are the Divorce Rates by Gender?

 Women initiate approximately 69 percent of divorces.
 They may take more of the mental load in a relationship, and frustration over marital problems may lead them to file for divorce.